Dear readers of ADxS.org, please forgive the disruption.

 P2X7 receptors in the hippocampus

-Corticosterone in blood
+Corticosterone in the blood

-The glutamate antagonist ketamine reduces these levels.150
+The glutamate antagonist ketamine reduces these values.147

-It is discussed whether this mechanism could also be responsible for affective disorders (depression, bipolar disorder, mania).
+It is being discussed whether this mechanism could also be responsible for affective disorders (depression, bipolar disorder, mania).

 According to the neurotrophin hypothesis, glucocorticoids cause a deficiency of neurotrophic factors

-Nicotine dependence increases the risk of depression.156
+Nicotine dependence increases the risk of depression.154

-5.11.
+5.12.
 Chronic alcohol consumption increases the risk of depression¶

 6. Neurophysiological correlates of depression symptoms¶

-Esp. subgenual ACC, which processes negative affects175
+Especially subgenual ACC, which processes negative affects173

-ACC is reduced, with increased metabolic activity173
+ACC is reduced, with increased metabolic activity171

 Greater functional connectivity between sgACC and amygdala